 Work uniform order - HR form- A great example of how you can move a bunch of HR forms into Connecteam and always have it accessible to the employees, with this they can request a new uniform or even Safety Gear and equipment, it all depends on how you adjust the template to your liking.

-All workflows can be published to all or some users.
+All Forms can be published to all or some users.

 Project/Job Management - Create a Tag and name it after the project or job you’re doing at the moment, then you can create a list of tasks that need to be done within that project (excavating, concreting the floor, framework, get timber, etc.).
 You can tag all these tasks with the same tag and assign them to the team.
 As your employees do the work, they can mark tasks as done, and can even see when someone marked another task as complete, so they know to move onto the next stage.